 Web fonts, including those from Google Fonts, can either be variable fonts or non-variable fonts.
 A variable font has the advantage of integrating many variations of a typeface into a single file.
 Next.js recommends this type of font over the non-variable type.
 So, let’s start with that.

 Dancing Script from Google Fonts is a type of variable font.
-If you added this font to your project earlier when we went over the <link>
+If you added this font to your project earlier when we covered the <link>

 tags method, make sure you remove it before proceeding.